roobyz/sql-transformer/README.md

 `SQL Transformer` formats SQL to more organized and readable code.
 Heavy focus was made on improving developer productivity and clarity.
 It works with common table expressions (CTEs) as well as complicated inline SQL.

 The code is heavily commented in case you are eager to understand how it works, or want to make updates or contributions.
+This has been tested with SQL that ranges from tens of lines to thousands of lines of SQL containing complex CTE and inline logic.

 ## Usage